Gear is a toothed wheel to transmit power from one shaft to another shaft with exact velocity ratio without slip and power loss.

 - Hypoid bevel: Axis are at an angle of 90 degree but they don’t intersect each other.

 3.Non parallel non intersecting shaft gears

-In this type, the shafts are not parallel and they don’t intersect each other.
+In this type, the shafts are not parallel and also don’t intersect each other.

 - Spiral gear: The helical gear with high helix angle.

 - Worm gear: The axis of gears are non intersecting and non parallel, i.e there is a gear with tooth meshing with thread on cylindrical bar.
-It is used for getting high and less speed ratio, in these types even 200:1 0r 1: 200 is possible.
-It means we can convert 1 revolution of one large diameter gear into 200 revolution one small diameter gear and vice versa.
+It is used for getting high and less speed ratio, in this type even 200:1 0r 1:200 is possible.
+It means that we can convert 1 revolution of one large diameter gear into 200 revolution of one small diameter gear and vice versa.